Motion-driven Visual Tempo Learning for Video-based Action Recognition: Introduction

-Recently, a few attempts~\cite{yang2020temporal,wang2017spatiotemporal,zhang2018dynamic,feichtenhofer2019slowfast,yang2020video} have been proposed to address this issue.
+Recently, a few attempts~\cite{yang2020temporal,zhang2018dynamic,feichtenhofer2019slowfast,yang2020video} have been proposed to address this issue.
 SlowFast~\cite{feichtenhofer2019slowfast} samples video frames at two different rates as input to form a two-pathway SlowFast model for video recognition, where the \textit{slow} pathway operates at a low frame rate while the \textit{fast} pathway operates at a high frame rate.
 The backbone subnetworks accordingly aggregate the fast-tempo and slow-tempo information jointly and then handle action instances at two temporal scales.
 Noticeable improvements have been obtained, but this method remains computationally expensive to process action visual tempo since it uses different frame sampling rates.
-Inspired by the feature-level pyramid networks~\cite{t2014Khan,lin2017feature,t2018Cholakkal} which can deal with large variance in spatial scales, TPN~\cite{yang2020temporal} constructs a temporal pyramid by collecting backbone features from multi-layers and aggregating them to capture the action visual tempo information at the feature-level.
+Inspired by the feature-level pyramid networks~\cite{t2014Khan,t2018Cholakkal,chen2021person} which can deal with large variance in spatial scales, TPN~\cite{yang2020temporal} constructs a temporal pyramid by collecting backbone features from multi-layers and aggregating them to capture the action visual tempo information at the feature-level.
 TPN shows consistent improvement on several action recognition datasets, but it extremely relies on the temporal modeling ability of the backbone network itself, limiting to gain the benefits from low-level features for action recognition.

-Although high-level features contain more semantic information, useful fine-grained temporal dynamics and temporal scale information is not fully utilized in TPN.
-Besides, TPN uses the max-pooling operation to align the temporal rate, leading to the loss of fine-grained temporal dynamics.
+Although the high-level features contain more semantic information, useful fine-grained temporal dynamics and temporal scale information are not fully utilized in TPN.
+Low-level features contain abundant fine-grained temporal dynamics and temporal scale information, thus it is not wise to sacrifice the modeling of low-level action visual tempo for improving the performance.
+Neglecting the process of low-level features will also result in the loss of semantic information.
+On the other side, high-level features are considered to contain more action semantic information since they have a large theoretical receptive field formed by deep stacks of convolutional operations~\cite{lecun1989backpropagation}.
+However, in fact, studies~\cite{luo2016understanding} have found that the effective receptive field in CNN only takes a small portion of the theoretical receptive field.
+Large effective receptive field is vital for capturing long-distance dependencies~\cite{lecun1989backpropagation,NonLocal2018}.
+Consequently, to enlarge the effective receptive field, it is necessary to perform the multi-scale process for low-level features directly.